devmuhmed/grasp-studios-task/README.md

 ## How could you install and make a project working After Clone
-update .env file your database name and it's your own credentials
+update .env file your database with it's your own credentials and generate your app_key

 first make sure to install the composer requirements
 ```php